stepzen-dev/snippets/rest/pagination/README.md

  - OFFSET - pages by reqesting a starting record offset
  - NEXT_CURSOR - pages by opaque cursors returned by the REST API

-This snippet demonstrates how the REST API response typically looks for each style and how `@rest` is configured for that style.
+This snippet demonstrates the typical REST API response and `@rest` directive configuration for each of the three styles.

 Query fields that return a connection type must have two field arguments, `first` for the number of nodes to fetch and `after` an opaque cursor.
 With StepZen these